| Case

 has in turn, enabled the company to improve continuously the performance

+of its sales lead / customer generation capability.
 Even for a small company, the costs are affordable, coming easily

 within the marketing budget benchmark of two percent of the sales